 Young Adult Life

 NAD Young Adult Ministries supports you in your efforts to reach, empower, and love young adults better in your community for Jesus.
-On this site you will find resources for young adult ministry that will help you lead a ministry focused on:
+You can get more information here.

 Living It High School Outreach

 Living it is sponsored by the North American Division of the Seventh-day Adventist church and is designed to reach the (approximately) 70% of Adventist youth that attend public schools.
 Even though this ministry is targeted towards public high school students the ideas and principals presented are also effective in reaching students attending Christian schools.
 And even though this ministry is sponsored by the Seventh-day Adventist church, it is gospel oriented and thus is a great resource for Christians of all denominations.